wf-id/ncidsociety/content/about/index.md

     weight: 99
 ---

-The North Carolina Infectious Diseases Society is a 501c(3) organization registered in the state of North Carolina.
+The North Carolina Infectious Diseases Society is a 501c(3) organization registered in the state of North Carolina (application pending).
-We are affiliated with the [Infectious Diseases Society of America](idsa.org).
+We plan to become affiliated with the [Infectious Diseases Society of America](idsa.org).

 If you want to learn more, feel free to [contact us]({{< ref "/contact.md" >}}).